inaimathi/langnostic/posts/hot-erlang-code.md

 Ok, this isn't actually all Erlang.
 In fact, by line-count, it's a Postscript project, but [all of those lines were already written](https://code.google.com/p/postscriptbarcode/) by someone else.
-Also, I'm not sure whether I'll get the same benefit here that I got out of [my Strifebarge write-up](http://langnostic.blogspot.ca/2012/02/strifebarge-turn-based-web-games-in.html), but it's the third such piece, so I've gone back and added labels to group them.
+Also, I'm not sure whether I'll get the same benefit here that I got out of [my Strifebarge write-up](/posts/strifebarge-turn-based-web-games-in-common-lisp), but it's the third such piece, so I've gone back and added labels to group them.

 "Almost Literate Programming".

 What I'm doing isn't quite the [LP that Knuth advocates](http://www.literateprogramming.com/) because it doesn't self-extract, share space with the executable source, or make use of variable labels to automatically update certain portions.
 However, it still gains me considerable reflective clarity about what the goal of the program is, and it hopefully conveys the essence to whoever happens to be reading.
 With that out of the way...

-### Generating Barcodes
+## Generating Barcodes

 As you may have noticed from the above links, there already exists a [Postscript-based barcode generator](https://code.google.com/p/postscriptbarcode/) which I'm going to use pretty shamelessly in order to generate bitmap barcodes of various descriptions.
-Taking a look at the [actual code](https://code.google.com/p/postscriptbarcode/downloads/detail?name=barcode-2012-04-26.ps) for that generator should make it obvious that you probably *don't* want to just echo the entire system every time you need to generate something<a name="note-Tue-May-15-220424EDT-2012"></a>[|1|](#foot-Tue-May-15-220424EDT-2012).
+Taking a look at the [actual code](https://code.google.com/p/postscriptbarcode/downloads/detail?name=barcode-2012-04-26.ps) for that generator should make it obvious that you probably *don't* want to just echo the entire system every time you need to generate something[^the-complete-file].
 We'll get to that though, lets start from the system side first.
 This is what a `.app` declaration looks like in Erlang

+[^the-complete-file]: The complete file is 17111 lines, and we really only need about 800-1200 at the outside to generate a single specific barcode.

 ```make
 # Makefile